clintpgeorge/cs-102/spring-2022/linux/README.md

 ### Pipe (`|`)

 A pipe `|` is a form of redirection to send the output of one command/program/process to another command/program/process as input for further processing.
 It is unidirectional, i.e., the data flow is from left to right.

-One example is below.
+An example is below.

     ls -alS | less